-In countries where there is less daytime/sunlight hours, people sleep longer hours, and this has has a knock on effect to their performance and pay!
+In countries where there are less daytime/sunlight hours, people sleep longer hours, which has a knock-on effect to their performance and pay!
 Research suggests an extra hour of sleep increases wages by 4.9 % in the long-term.

 So how does lack of sleep affect your salary?

 Decreased levels of sleep might be stopping you from getting that promotion.
 When an individual is tired, their thinking capacity is lowered, there are fewer creative leaps and grasping new information becomes harder.

 Actions to take today!

 - Avoid caffeine and sugar in the evening.